scratchcpp/libscratchcpp/README.md

 It provides an API for reading and running Scratch projects which makes it easy to create a GUI application that runs Scratch projects.

-The idea is implement Scratch blocks in C++ to build a fast project player that is faster than Scratch modifications such as TurboWarp.
+The idea is to implement Scratch blocks in C++ to build a fast project player that is faster than Scratch modifications such as TurboWarp.

 ## NOTE